 - Access resources to explain how the new standards are accelerating student learning

 Practicing Ohio teachers know some of the most important people supporting their work are the parents of their students.
-The more parents know and understand about what their children are expected to learn and do in the classroom, the more parents are able to support their children’s learning at home.
+The more parents know and understand what their children are expected to learn and do in the classroom, the more parents are able to support their children’s learning at home.
 The result of this support is increased student confidence and success.

 As Ohio has transitioned into new standards, teachers know what they do in their classrooms looks different from what they experienced ourselves as students.
-The materials provided here are designed to help schools share information with parents about the learning standards in English language arts and math for grades K-5, so that parents can better understand what is expected at school and how they can support their children’s learning at home.
+The materials provided here are designed to help schools share information with parents about the learning standards in English language arts and math for grades K-5 so that parents can better understand what is expected at school and how they can support their children’s learning at home.

 We encourage you to take a look at the resources provided here and make use of them in your schools.
 Once you’ve decided to host a parent information night, go to the Presentation tab and download the Checklist.
 This step-by-step checklist gives you everything you need to do in order to host a successful parent information night.